puppetlabs-toy-chest/puppet-quest-guide/quests/resources.md

 * `service` A running service
 * `cron` A scheduled cron job

-Each instance of a resource is uniquly identified by a **title** with **attribute** => **value** pairs.
+Just as any individual cat or dog is a member of a species (*Felis catus* and *Canus lupis familiaris* to be precise) any instance of a resource is a member of a **resource type**, such as one of those listed above.
+Each instance is configured to match its particular function by a set of **attribute** => **value** pairs.

 ## Tasks

-1. Your Earth doesn't yet have any power in Elvium.
-What is your [name of fantasy world] name?
-Do you exist in [name of fantasy world]?
+1. You already have root access, but if you're going to fit in among the Elvium Users, you'll need you'll need a body of your own.
+Let's check if you exist in Elvium.
 Type the following command to check:

         puppet resource user yourname

-2. You don't exist!
-You better create a system account for yourself asap!
-Type the following commanad to add yourself to the [name of fantasy world] system:
+2. What, you don't exist?
+You'd better create a system account for yourself forthwith!
+Type the following commanad to add yourself to the system:

         useradd -r yourname

 3. That was a close one.
 Any unidentified resource is terminated every 30 minutes.
 Go ahead and type the following command into the command line again:

         puppet resource user yourname

 Great!
 You're alive!
 That was a close call.
 Nobody is allowed to be here and not exist in the system.

 4. However, you're still in danger.
 Look at your `password => '!!'`.
 There isn't one!
 Set your user account password to *puppetlabs*.